DevExpress-Examples/How-to-Calculate-Fiscal-Functions-for-Date-Time-Data-Fields/Readme.md

 ### Fiscal Quarter Function

-If a difference between the input **DateTime** month, and the `startMonth` field not divisible by 3, the `GetFiscal` method returns the whole fraction of the difference by 3 plus 1; otherwise the fiscal quarter function calculates the result for the previous or next month of given **DateTime** depending on whether the input **DateTime** day is less or more than the `startDay` field.
+If the diference between the input **DateTime** month and the `startMonth` field is not divisible by 3, the `GetFiscal` method returns the whole fraction of the difference by 3 plus 1; otherwise the fiscal quarter function calculates the result for the previous or next month of given **DateTime** depending on whether the input **DateTime** day is less or more than the `startDay` field.

 ### Fiscal Week Function

 * The `Beginning` method sets the start date of the first week in the input year.
-If start date is more, than input date, the program calculates start date for the previouse fiscal year.
+If start date is more than input date, the program calculates start date for the previous fiscal year.
 * The function calculates the result as a sum of a difference between the start and input dates and the day of week offset from the first day of week divided by 7.

 ## Documentation